jaco-uoeo/jaco-uoeo.github.io/pdp/README.md

 ## Monthly Review

-1. What did I learn or apply this month?
+1. What did I learn this month?
 2. What distracted me most often?
 3. Is my 2-hour routine working, or do I need to adjust?
 4. What’s one small experiment I can try next month?